BEAR Accessibility

 What we're doing to improve accessibility

-If you know of any way that we can improve the accessibility of our websites, please contact us.
+If you know of any ways in which we can improve the accessibility of our websites, please contact us.

 Preparation of this accessibility statement